A Student’s Guide to Life at Cornell Tech

 - Read the syllabus before you start product Studio.
 My experience was that my team had very different expectations of when we were going to start building our product.

-- The two presentations you regularly give are Sprint and Crit.
+- The two presentations you regularly give are at the end of Sprints and during Crit.

-- Startup Ideas is the one additional course students will take in addition to Product Studio during the fall.
+- Entrepreneurship 0 is the one additional course one year students will take in addition to Product Studio during the fall.

 Startup Studio, BigCo [SPRING]

 - BigCo is focused on innovating within a Big Company and is taught by Chad Dickerson and Bradley Horowitz.
-BigCo companies come and pitch students and then each BigCo team ranks their choices and is matched with a company.
+BigCo companies come and pitch to students, and then each BigCo teams rank their choices and are matched with a company.